-The hardware and carpentry components are mirror polished and protected by an appropriate packing during the entire production cycle.
+The hardware and carpentry components are mirror polished and protected by appropriate packing during the entire production cycle.

 In the diagram at the next page you can find the list of almost all fittings you can install and their position.
-The last lines can be used as a memorandum, noting down the position of the various halyards and sheets wound around the winch on the deck house (at position 45, the starboard halyards and at position 46, the port halyards).
+The last lines (the first ones of page 27) can be used as a memorandum, noting down the position of the various halyards and sheets wound around the winch on the deck house (at position 49, the starboard halyards and at position 50, the port halyards).
 We advise you to do it, as you will find it very useful as time goes by.